premieroctet/reactivated-app/README.md

 - Support for Node dependencies
 - Add your GitHub repositories
 - Visualizing your project's health
+- Detection of the framework used
+- Grouping the different dependencies by common prefix
-- Automated PR in a new branch with the up-to-date dependencies
+- **beta** Automated PR in a new branch with the up-to-date dependencies _(⚠️only supporting yarn.lock : will be created even if there is a package-lock.json)_

-## Documentation
+## Getting started

 - [API](api/README.md)
 - [Front](front/README.md)